alxmrs/website/src/blog/film-in-the-era-of-google-glass.md

+---
-# Film in the Era of Google Glass
+title: Film in the Era of Google Glass
+---

 _2013-07-22_